crate/crate/docs/config/cluster.rst

 ---------------

-SQL DML Statements involving a huge amount of rows like :ref:`sql-copy-from`, :ref:`ref-insert` or :ref:`ref-update` can take an enormous amount of time and resources.
+SQL DML Statements involving a huge amount of rows like :ref:`sql-copy-from`, :ref:`sql-insert` or :ref:`ref-update` can take an enormous amount of time and resources.
 The following settings change the behaviour of those queries.

 .. _bulk.request_timeout: